TySweeden/AutoBot/README.md

 # AutoBot -- temp name

-Still unsure how to detect when a dialog bix has been opened.
+Still unsure how to detect when a dialog box has been opened.

 BUG: Window take awhile to load local html files.